docker/docs/machine/drivers/hyper-v.md

   See this issue on virtualbox: [Hangs on Waiting for VM to start #986](https://github.com/docker/machine/issues/986).

   Reboot your desktop system to clear out any routing table problems.
-Without a reboot first, `docker-machine create ...` might get hung up on `Waiting for VM to start`.
+Without a reboot first, `docker-machine create ...` might get hung up on `Waiting for host to start...`.
+In case you are still hung on the "Waiting for host to start..." after reboot, make sure you selected a correct network in Virtual Switch Manager.

 #### 4. Create the nodes with Docker Machine and the Microsoft Hyper-V driver